sampsyo/fdpo/fdpo/prompts/opt.md

 {% include "overview.md" %}

-Our goal is to start with a given program and obtain an equivalent but "smaller" program, i.e., one that uses fewer or smaller function calls, or one with shallower chains of functions.
+Our goal is to start with a given program and obtain an equivalent but "smaller" program, i.e., one that uses fewer or smaller function calls.
+I have a cost model that assigns a numeric score to each function call, and the goal is to minimize the total score of the program.
 But the most important thing is that the new program behaves identically to the old program on all inputs.

 To search for a good optimized program, you can explore several options by issuing *commands*.
 The commands available to you are: